 Java IOException

-In Java, an IOException is a type of exception that is thrown when an input/output operation fails.
-It is a checked exception, meaning that it must be handled or declared in the method where it is thrown.
-Java IOExceptions can be thrown when reading or writing to files, working with network sockets, or interacting with other system resources.
+In the Java programming language, an IOException in Java represents a specific kind of exception that occurs when an input/output operation encounters a failure.
+This exception falls under the category of checked exceptions, which implies that it must either be handled or explicitly declared in the method where it arises.
+IOExceptions in Java may arise during various activities, such as reading from or writing to files, working with network sockets, or engaging with other system resources.

-The most frequent reason for an IOException to be thrown is trying to access a file that doesn’t exist at the given location.
+The most frequent reason for an IOException in Java is trying to access a file that doesn’t exist at the given location.

-Some common exception classes which are derived from the Java IOException Class are listed below:
+Some common exception classes which are derived from the Java IOException Class in Java Class are listed below:

 Where the Java IOException can occur?